faisal004/React-Under-The-Hood/README.md

-From the above Screenshot we can see there is a structure in which browser access the element and  while writing code you also have to maintain this hierarchy.
+From the above Screenshot we can see there is a structure in which browser access the element and  while writing code you also have to maintain this hierarchy.You cannot <body> tag inside <h1> tag .